What Are B2B Demand Generation Services?

 How much should you budget for B2B demand generation services?

-Platform subscriptions typically start in the low five figures annually while agency retainers range from several thousand to tens of thousands monthly depending on program complexity and team size.
-Budget based on your average deal size and how many opportunities you need to hit revenue targets.
+Platform subscriptions typically start in the low five figures annually and scale based on database size, user count, or feature access.
+Agency retainers range from several thousand to tens of thousands of dollars monthly depending on program complexity, channel mix, and team size.
+The right budget depends on your average deal size and how many qualified opportunities you need to hit revenue targets.
+Work backward from pipeline goals rather than benchmarking against industry averages that may not reflect your sales cycle or market.

 Should you outsource demand generation or build an in-house team?